skang91/Clicky-Game/README.md

 # Clicky Game
-This is a memory game with React.js.
+This is a memory game with React App.

 ## Getting Started
 Click <a href="https://skang91.github.io/Clicky-Game/">here</a> to start!